 - 1 small head cauliflower , cut into bite sized pieces

-- 4 Tbsp Lactose free margarine (I use Fleischmann's Unsalted)
+- 4 Tbsp dairy free butter/ margarine (I use Fleischmann's Unsalted)

 - 4 Tbsp Gluten free all purpose flour (I use Pillsbury brand)